btarg/BlazeBot/README.md

 To read this properly offline, [Atom](https://atom.io) has a built-in Markdown Previewer that you can open by hitting **CTRL+SHIFT+M** on a PC or **CMD+SHIFT+M** on a Mac.

 # See Also
+Here are some useful GitHub repositories related to BlazeBot:

 https://github.com/Cog-Creators/Red-DiscordBot

 https://github.com/Rapptz/discord.py